MarcoMartins89/Rick-and-Morty-SPA/README.md

 **Views**: Separate JavaScript modules for rendering different views:

-**Error View (error.js)**: Displays an error message and image when data fetching fails, also includes a button that redirects the user to the main page.
+**Error view (error.js)**: Displays an error message and image when data fetching fails, also includes a button that redirects the user to the main page.

-**Loading View (loading.js)**: Shows a loading spinner or image while data is being fetched.
+**Loading view (loading.js)**: Shows a loading spinner or image while data is being fetched.

-**Home View (home.js)**: Renders information of several characters, in a card format.
+**Home view (home.js)**: Renders information of several characters, in a card format.
 Each card is clickable and leads to the Details view of the selected character.
-ALso in this view the user have an input bar, buttons to different pages for more characters, a search button and a clear search button.
+Also in this view the user have an input bar, buttons to different pages for more characters, a search button and a clear search button.

-**Details View (characterDetails.js)**: Renders detailed information about a selected character, also includes a "Go Back" button that redirects the user to the previous page.
+**Details view (characterDetails.js)**: Renders detailed information about a selected character, also includes a "Go Back" button that redirects the user to the previous page.

 **Components**: Reusable UI components: